"There are no children called Colin and Susan from our world who fall into it to become the main characters.

 - Many novels by Nick Perumov are set in a multiverse called The Consistent.
 His series Chronicles of Hjorvard and Chronicles of the Rift (including the novel Diamond Sword, Wooden Sword) are set in worlds that are part of that multiverse.

-- Every Dungeons & Dragons campaign setting ever (except for Masque of the Red Death).
+- Every Dungeons & Dragons campaign setting ever (except for Masque Of The Red Death, set on "Gothic Earth").

 - A lot of role-playing games.
 Listing them all here would break the article's back.